tawilkinson/tawilkinson/cv/_posts/2019-01-01-mr-solutions-ltd.md

 <a href="http://www.mrsolutions.com/"><img src="/assets/img/cv/mrsolutions.png" alt="MR Solutions Ltd logo"/></a>
 </figure>

-I work for <a href="http://www.mrsolutions.com/">MR Solutions</a> as a Customer Support Manager &amp; Applications Developer.
-In this role I have gained experience in:
+I worked for <a href="http://www.mrsolutions.com/">MR Solutions</a> as a Customer Support Manager &amp; Applications Developer.
+In this role I gained experience in:
 - Coding in Python for use on a Windows platform
 - Pulse Sequence Development
 - Customer Support